AlexPap1/Team-Profile-Generator/README.md

 ## ⚙️ Usage ⚙️
 <br />

-Please refer to the walkthrough video at the top of the ReadMe.
+Please refer to the walkthrough video at the top of the ReadMe as well as the sampleIndex.html contained within the 'Sample' folder.
 <br />

 ## 🤝 Contributors 🤝